Mike Finnigan: Life and career

+police procedural musical television series, Cop Rock (1990).
+In his only acting credit, Finnigan portrayed a singing shift lieutenant in the cold open of episode 7, "Cop-a-Feeliac".
+After a shift briefing, Finnigan breaks in to song, telling his officers, "Let's Be Careful Out There".
+The song itself is an homage to a catchphrase popularized by the show Hill Street Blues, created by Steven Bochco, who also produced Cop Rock.

 Finnigan was twice a winner of a Blues Music Award (formerly W.C.
 Handy Award) for his work with Taj Mahal as a member of the Phantom Blues Band.
 He was always active politically and was, for several years, a regular contributor to the weblog Crooks and Liars.
 In 2013 and 2014, he was nominated for a Blues Music Award in the 'Pinetop Perkins Piano Player' category.

 Personal life

-He was married for 50 years to Candy Finnigan, an intervention counselor who appeared on the television show Intervention.
+He was married for 51 years to Candy Finnigan, an intervention counselor who appeared on the television show Intervention.
 They have two children: a daughter, Bridget, and a son, Kelly.
 Finnigan was an active blogger, with a fondness for liberal/progressive causes and commentary.

 Death

 Finnigan died from liver cancer on August 11, 2021, in Los Angeles at the age of 76.